Before we get into explaining fetal dopplers' safety, let's clear the air.

 Your Baby is Out of Range of Hearing

 Keep in mind that the earlier you start using the doppler the smaller your baby is.
-At 9 weeks your baby is the size of a cherry!
+At 9 weeks of pregnancy, your baby is the size of a cherry!
 Your body also expands you uterus to make room for the rapid growth that’s about to begin inside you.
 This can make it difficult for some women to hear their baby because the doppler will need to be positioned in just the right way.

 You have a Tilted Uterus